FaceWorths/faceworths-tron-smart-contracts/README.md

 The winners are those whose score are closest to final average score.
 The ratio of winners is 38.2% (golden ratio).
 If there are 1000 participants, there will be 382 winners.
 100 participants will have 38 winners.
 10 participants will have 3 winners.
 3 participants will have 1 winner.

-The winners are selected based on their score.
+The winners are selected based on their score, so if a player only commits but does not reveal score, she/he will not be selected as winner.
 The ranking is based on

-1. The closer the score is to final average, the higher rank
+1. The closer the score is to final average, the higher rank.
 2. If a low score and a high score are the same distance to the final average, the high score has higher rank.
-3. If the score is the same, the earlier who commits, the higher rank
+3. If the score is the same, the earlier who commits, the higher rank.

 E.g.